base2solutions/docker-alpine/README-b2.md

 This is simply a fork of the official Alpine linux repository used to create the images that land on Docker hub.
 We use this fork to ensure images running on our cluster are built from a known, signed source.
 The only modifications made support tagging images unique to our registry.

 ## Updating
-1. Make sure you have added teh upstream repo.
+1. Make sure you have added the upstream repo.
 ```
 git remote add upstream https://github.com/gliderlabs/docker-alpine.git
 ```